-We spoke with Dr. Gareth Harvey an Associate Professor of Consumer Psychology at Haute École De Gestion De Genève to get the answer to this question.
-Harvey says, “there is an evolutionary argument as to why consumers want to form an emotional connection, even with a brand."
+To answer this question, we spoke with Dr. Gareth Harvey, an Associate Professor of Consumer Psychology at Haute École De Gestion De Genève, to get the answer to this question.
+Harvey explains that:

-Brands are more likely to exploit this because consumers actually want it.
-A study conducted by Forrester reported by The Drum found that human communication increases brand loyalty for 57% of consumers, and 58% of consumers said human communication would increase their likelihood of spending money with a given brand.
-So brands have an opportunity to expose their personality, build genuine, relatable connections with their audience to increase engagement through human-like communication.
+Therefore, when brands tap into this need, it's often successful because consumers actually want it.
+A study conducted by Forrester and reported by The Drum found that human communication increases brand loyalty for 57% of consumers, and 58% of consumers said human communication would increase their likelihood of spending money with a given brand.

-Guinness’s slogan is “good things come to those who wait”.
-The brand’s strongest asset is the aesthetics of the Irish dry stout itself.
-It's recognizable from a mile away and their latest advert exploits this.
+For example, Guinness has done this quite well.
+The brand's slogan is “good things come to those who wait”, and the brand’s strongest asset is the aesthetics of the Irish dry stout itself.
+It's recognizable from a mile away and their May 2021 ad really leaned into this.

 The same 2019 study by Deloitte Digital discovered that the foundation of emotional connection is trust, and the foundation of trust is consistency.
-The study continues to state that if brands can remain consistently trusted, they stand a better chance of:
+The study states that if brands can remain consistently trusted, they stand a better chance of:

 Let’s look at an example of building trust through real-world issues to gain perspective.

-Aldi started out as a family-owned supermarket in Germany back in the 90s.
-It’s now a worldwide brand known for its bargain prices — but it wants to become known for something else: sustainability.
+Aldi started out as a family-owned supermarket in Germany back in the 90s, and it's now a worldwide brand known for its bargain prices.
+However, it wants to become known for something else: sustainability.

-Sustainability is something that Aldi hasn’t just said it will support; the brand has actively taken steps to eliminate plastic packaging.
+Sustainability is something that Aldi hasn’t just claimed it will support — the brand has actively taken steps to eliminate plastic packaging.
 In April 2021, as part of their “greener Easter” campaign, Aldi removed all plastic from their Easter eggs and other confectionery ranges.
-The plastic-free move saw two million pieces of plastic — or 29 tonnes, removed from the seasonal lines.
+The plastic-free move saw two million pieces of plastic — or 29 tonnes — removed from the seasonal lines.

-Download the Sustainability Perception Index to discover the brands consumers find most sustainable.
+Want to learn about other sustainable brands?
+Download our Sustainability Perception Index to discover the brands consumers find most sustainable.